Ministry of Defence

 Frank James

 Lieutenant, 5th Battalion attached 2nd Battalion Worcestershire Regiment.
-Died aged 21 on 13th April 1918.
+Killed in action aged 21 on 13th April 1918.
 Awarded the Military Cross (MC).
 Son of William J. and Mary A. Hemming, of Grove Hill, Droitwich Rd, Worcester.
 Ploegsteert Memorial, Panel 5.
 Also appears on Kings School window in Worcester Cathedral Cloisters and Worcester Guildhall memorial.

 Lieutenant Frank J. Hemming was awarded the MC following the battle of Croiselles during which he defended an improvised work with great courage and tenacity, beating off repeated bombing attacks.